VFMR/obsidian-navigator/README.md

 ## Installation
 To install Obsidian Navigator:
 1. Download the latest release from the [GitHub repository](#).
+2. Copy the plugin into `<your-vault>/.obsidian/plugins/`
-2. In Obsidian, open Settings > Community Plugins.
+3. In Obsidian, open Settings > Community Plugins.
-3. Disable Safe Mode.
+4. Disable Safe Mode.
-4. Click Browse and select the downloaded release.
+5. Enable the plugin.

 ## Usage
 - `j`: Scroll down in the current note.